vascomgameiro/Robustness-Metrics/README.md

 # Robustness Metrics Benchmarking

 ## Overview
-This repository contains the code, final report, and presentation for the project *Benchmarking Robustness Measures*, which evaluates various robustness metrics in deep learning models.
+This repository contains the code and final report for the project *Benchmarking Robustness Measures*, which evaluates various robustness metrics in deep learning models.
 The primary focus of the project is to explore the relationship between model generalization, uncertainty, and robustness metrics under different out-of-distribution scenarios.

 ## Project Structure
 ```